The best way to succeed as an author is to be able to write continuously so you can produce a lot of books consistently.

 I, along with a lot of other authors, have fallen into the trap of setting highly ambitious goals to start.

 It's fun to set challenging goals, especially when you think of how much writing you can get done, but you must be realistic.

-Setting too high of a word count goal will make daily writing habit the challenge as you struggle to find time.
+Setting too high of a word count goal will make daily writing habit a challenge as you struggle to find time.

-One tactic that can make a huge difference is finding an accountability partner.
+One tactic that can make a huge difference is finding an accountability partner, something proven to be 95% effective at helping you achieve your goal.
 This is someone with whom you share your writing goals and check in with them regularly so they can help you stay on track.